Quantum state tomography of qutrits by single-photon counting with imperfect measurements: Framework for state reconstruction

 \subsection{Performance analysis}

 In our QST framework, we perform qutrit reconstruction by noisy photon counts as introduced in Sec.~\ref{methods} with two sets of measurement operators given in Sec.~\ref{measurements}.
-To quantify the efficiency of the framework, three figures of merit are defined.
+To quantify the efficiency of the framework, we introduce three figures of merit.

 First, every estimate, $\rho$, obtained by the tomographic technique is compared with the original state produced by the source, i.e. $\ket{\psi_{in}}$ given in \eqref{met4}, by computing quantum fidelity \cite{Jozsa1994,Bengtsson2006}: